 Normally, the program features two keynotes—including the talks given by the winners of the Busa or Zampolli prizes—and absolutely no more than three keynotes.

-LOs have veto power over keynote selections insofar as they are responsible for the expenses of the keynote speaker(s).
+LOs have veto power over keynote selections insofar as they are responsible for the expenses of the keynote speaker(s), though not the expenses for the winners of the Busa or Zampolli prizes that are covered by ADHO.
 However, it is recommended that LOs raise concerns about potential keynote speaker(s) before the PC votes.

 After the PC has voted on keynote nominations, the PC Chairs report on the process to the CCC.
 The CCC reviews the slate of keynotes for issues of cultural, disciplinary, geographic, and other forms of diversity.

 In the event that a keynote speaker must cancel after they have been chosen, the PC should use their best judgment to decide whether to seek a replacement speaker.

 Several ADHO awards are presented at the conference.
 Some of the awards are presented annually (Paul Fortier Prize and Conference Bursary Awards); others are presented on a rotating basis (the Roberto Busa and Antonio Zampolli Prizes).
 The ADHO Awards Committee oversees the protocols for and the presentation of the awards.
 That said, the application process for both the Fortier Prize and the Bursaries takes place through the ConfTool registration system, at two different times in the conference calendar.
 As such, the chair of the Awards Committee will need to work closely with the PC Chairs to ensure that the processes happen in a timely manner.